Sparksbox

 Why Now Is Both the Opportunity and the Trap

 Trump's December 2025 executive order directing the DOJ to reschedule cannabis from Schedule I to Schedule III opened a window.
 Not a door, but a window.
-And the cannabis industry is collectively not preparing to climb through it.
+And the regulated industry is collectively not preparing to climb through it.

 Here's why this timing is insane:

 When rescheduling actually happens (and the timeline is murky), 280E tax implications will hit.
-Cannabis operators will suddenly be able to deduct normal business expenses again.
+Operators will suddenly be able to deduct normal business expenses again.
 That's money freed up.
 But it's money that needs to be spent strategically, and most brands don't have a communications strategy sophisticated enough to handle it.

 The influencer economy is already reshifting.
 Creators who couldn't touch cannabis 18 months ago are now building entire audiences around it.
-But without an established playbook for brand partnerships, compliance, and long-term ambassador relationships, cannabis brands are still DIY-ing it.
+But without an established playbook for brand partnerships, compliance, and long-term ambassador relationships, regulated brands are still DIY-ing it.

 The brands that win in the next 12 months won't be the ones with the best product.
 They'll be the ones that solve the communications gap first.